 November 9, 1894, Police Officer James Edward Phelps, Paducah Police Department, suffered a fatal heart attack while assisting at the scene of a fire.
 Officer Phelps had rushed into the burning building to help search it for anyone trapped inside.
 He collapsed after exiting the building and died.

-November 9, 1938, Keeneland made their first charitable contribution.
-Two years after the first race, Keeneland had made a small profit, and therefore the Lexington Community Chest, a forerunner to the United Way, was gifted $500.
+November 9, 1938, Keeneland made their 1st charitable contribution.
+Two years after the first race, Keeneland had made a small profit, and therefore the Lexington Community Chest, a forerunner to the United Way, received $500.

 November 9, 1953, Thompsonville native James Thomas Cotton Noe passed away.
-Noe was Kentucky’s first poet laureate, an honorary title he held from 1926 until his death.
-He published eight volumes of poetry before he passed in Beverly Hills, CA. Noe is laid to rest in the Lexington Cemetery.
+Kentucky’s 1st poet laureate, an honorary title he held from 1926 until his death.
+He published eight volumes of poetry before he passed in Beverly Hills, CA. Noe was laid to rest in the Lexington Cemetery.

 November 9, 1966, Trooper Mack Edward Brady, Kentucky State Police, died in an automobile accident while responding to a call for assistance.
 He swerved to avoid a head-on collision after someone pulled into his path during an emergency run.

-November 9, 1974, Forego runs in the Grade I two-mile Jockey Club Gold Cup.
-Just imagine, in a span of only six weeks, a horse winning the 1 1/2-mile Woodward Stakes, then the seven-furlong Vosburgh Handicap (in 1:21 3/5 under 131 pounds), and finally the two-mile Jockey Club Gold Cup.
-At the end of the year, he became the only horse in history to win the two-mile Jockey Club Gold Cup and be voted champion sprinter the same year.
+November 9, 1974, Forego ran two miles in the Grade I Jockey Club Gold Cup.
+In only six weeks, Forego won the 1 1/2-mile Woodward Stakes, the seven-furlong Vosburgh Handicap, and finally the Gold Cup.
+At the end of the year, he became the only horse in history to win the Gold Cup and become champion sprinter in the same year.

-November 9, 1977, the John Andrew Miller House was placed on to the U.S. National Register of Historic Places.
-In 1775, John Andrew Miller settled in Kentucky and by 1785 had built the sturdy house on 1,000 acres in Georgetown.
+November 9, 1977, the U.S. National Register of Historic Places accepted the John Andrew Miller House in Georgetown.
+In 1775, John Andrew Miller settled in Kentucky, and by 1785 he completed a sturdy home on 1,000 acres.

-November 9, 1981, Kentucky bought 120-year old mansion in Daffenville, located outside Paducah, called the Smith mansion.
-They were determined to use it as a tourist information center.
-Locals had other ideas and worked diligently to stop the state’s plans.
+November 9, 1981, Kentucky bought a 120-year-old mansion in Daffenville, located outside Paducah, called the Smith Mansion.
+The state wanted to use it as a tourist information center.
+Locals had other ideas.
+They worked diligently to stop the state’s plans.

 November 9, 1981, Governor John Y. Brown called Paul Patton at 6:00 p.m. and asked if he would take on the role as Chairman of the Democratic Party.
 Patton told the press he thought he was kidding at first.
 The front runner bowed out at the last minute.

-November 9, 1999, Governor Paul E. Patton defeated Peppy Martin to win a second term, continuing to be our 59th governor.
-It was the first time that the election was held since the Kentucky General Assembly changed its term limits law in 1992, allowing Patton to run again.
+November 9, 1999, Governor Paul E. Patton defeated Peppy Martin to win a 2nd term, continuing to be our 59th governor.
+This was the 1st election since the General Assembly changed the term limits law in 1992, allowing Patton to run again.

 November 9, 2012, Hardinsburg native Bobbie Jordan passed away.
 Bobbie appeared in guest roles on The Odd Couple, Charlie’s Angels, Diff’rent Strokes, One Day at a Time, Quincy M.E., Nero Wolfe, Highway to Heaven, The Man From U.N.C.L.E., The Wild Wild West, Love, American Style, and Ironside.
 A talent scout discovered her singing while she waitressed in a CA restaurant.

-November 9, 2018, Kentucky Department of Education Commissioner Wayne Lewis stated that the Kentucky Department of Education will push the state legislature during its upcoming session to pay for charter schools.
-This is despite considerable opposition from the state’s public school teachers and their allies.
+On November 9, 2018, Kentucky Department of Education Commissioner Wayne Lewis said he would push the state legislature to pay for charter schools, despite considerable opposition from the state’s public school teachers and their allies.